 Now the question you are left with is which wine varieties are as good or if not better now as opposed to 10 years from now.
 As a general rule of thumb, inexpensive wines are meant to be consumed within one or two years of purchase.
 Age these wine's too long, and you will be left with a wine that is past its prime.
 Basically, whether you have yourself a Cabernet or a Pinot Noir, if it's under $15 you can enjoy your bottles best if consumed within a year and no more than a year.

 In the price range of $15 to $25, your wine will most likely benefit from up to 5 years of aging or you can enjoy it the day you buy it.
 It will taste great both ways, it is simply a matter of personal preference in deciding whether you like a fruitier tasting wine or a more complex leather-like mouth feel.

 When you get into the range of $25 and up, you are almost guaranteed that your wine will age well.
 Some wines in this price range will gain character and complexity and loose any bitter tannin taste for up to a decade or more.
 If you are unsure how a wine in this price range will age or have questions as to how long you want to age your wine, consult a local wine shop.

 Wine Variety and Drinking Wine

 Certain grape varieties are more prone to drinking and enjoying when young than others.
 For example, Beaujolais made from the Gamay grape is fresh and grape flavored, low in tannin and easy to drink when young and definitely tastes best when consumed young.
 Some wines, like Pinot Noir, are absolutely delicious when consumed young but can age too taking on more earthy characteristics with time.
-Chardonnay and Chenin Blanc are wines usually designed to be consumed while young, light, crisp, and refreshing.
+Chardonnay and Chenin Blanc are wines usually designed to be consumed while young and are, light, crisp, and refreshing in taste.